davidthings/mocad/tutorial/tutorial.md

 A solution to the long-windedness above is to develop a convention that allows part designers to bundle precalculated positions in with their parts.
-This means that when we use parts, we can easily also gain access to their critical positions without having to work them out for ourselves.
+This means that when we use parts, we can also gain access to their critical positions without having to work them out for ourselves.

 Let's describe how this could be done, using our robot body to start with.